triole/fileaxe/readme.md

 ## Synopsis

-A file finder that takes the last modified date into consideration.
-It can list files in a certain time span or use them for different kinds of processing actions.
+This file tool gracefully incorporates the last modified date, offering a refined way to utilize your files.
+You can effortlessly select files within a specific timeframe or leverage their creation history for diverse applications and workflows.

 ## Help